 In 2010, following the birth of her daughter, Sher-li started Mums@Work (Singapore) – a social enterprise that supports women.
 A point of information source for flexi-time work or Mumpreneur business-owners, Mums@Work has more than 40,000 members (mid 2019).
 In 2016, she started a subsidiary of M@W, Career Navigators – with a focus on bringing women back into the workforce in full-time roles.
 Through this subsidiary, partnerships with more than 150 MNCs have been established.

 As founder of Singapore’s first flexible work career portal, Sher-li is a big advocate of Diversity & Inclusion topics, as well as Women-related issues in Singapore.
 She is a frequent speaker and article contributor to press and TV on women-related topics.
 A mother of 2 school-going children, Sher-li strongly advocates a work environment that thrives in allowing employees to have better work-family integration.

 Ms Sim Siew Moon is happily married to Mr Solomon Chung.
 They have five children, 3 boys and 2 girls.
-She is a Tax Partner at Ernst & Young Solutions LLP.
-She is also EY Asia-Pacific Tax Policy and Controversy Leader.
-She serves on the College Advisory Committee at Tampines-Meridien Junior College.
+She retires as a Tax Partner of Ernst & Young Solutions LLP in June 2021.
+She is also the former EY Asia-Pacific Tax Policy and Controversy Leader.
+She serves on the College Advisory Committee at Tampines-Meridian Junior College.

 Ms Sim graduated from the National University of Singapore with a Bachelor of Accountancy (First Class Honors) degree.
-She is a Fellow Chartered Accountant of the Institute of Singapore Chartered Accountants, a Fellow of CPA Australia and an Accredited Tax Advisor, Income Tax and GST, of the Singapore Institute of Accredited Tax Professionals.
+She is a Fellow Chartered Accountant of the Institute of Singapore Chartered Accountants, a Fellow of CPA Australia and an Accredited Tax Advisor, Income Tax and GST, of the Singapore Chartered Tax Professionals.